SoftUni-Internal/interactive-content/EN/07-Transactions/02-Transaction-Properties.md

 In the previous example, where we discuss the **consistency** property, we already illustrated the **serialization** process.

-In other words, one transaction should start executing only if previous transactions finish.
+In other words, **one transaction should start executing** only if previous transactions finish.

+And no other **person or process can change any part of the data** while the transaction is running.

+For example, it should **not be possible to update** someone's bank balance if it is already being **accessed by a transaction in progress**.

 ## Durability

-If we are working on banking software, it is vital to ensure that after a transaction is complete, changes to data will persist permanently and would not be undone.
+If we are working on banking software, **it is vital to ensure that after a transaction is complete**, changes to data will persist **permanently** and would **not be undone**.

 Even if there is a system failure, our **recovery-management component** of the database must ensure the **durability** of the transaction.